Skip to content

 ./qbt.bash -bs-p

-Step 2: Clone the target repository with the specific version
+Step 2: Clone the target repo at the required version

-Step 3: Copy the entire source tree to your patch directory
+Step 3: Copy the source tree into the patch directory

 Step 4: Edit files directly in the source directory